dynarithmic/twain_library-java/README.md

 //...
 public static void main(String [] args)
 {
-    // sets the JNI Version to use to be the 32-bit Unicode version DTwainGlobalOptions.setJNIVersion(JNIVersion.JNI_32U); // This is equivalent to 1
+    // sets the JNI Version to use to be the 32-bit ANSI version DTwainGlobalOptions.setJNIVersion(JNIVersion.JNI_32); // This is equivalent to 0

-    // Does exactly the same thing as the line above DTwainGlobalOptions.setJNIVersion("jni_32u");
+    // Does exactly the same thing as the line above DTwainGlobalOptions.setJNIVersion("jni_32");

-    // should print "1" to the console System.out.println("JNI Version used: " + DTwainGlobalOptions.getJNIVersion());
+    // should print "0" to the console System.out.println("JNI Version used: " + DTwainGlobalOptions.getJNIVersion());

     // The rest of the program ...
     //...
 }
 ```
-Note that the **setJNIVersion** will default to using the 32-bit Unicode JNI DLL's if the integer value or the string passed to **setJNIVersion** is unknown or invalid.
+Note that the **setJNIVersion** will default to using the Unicode JNI DLL if the integer value or the string passed to **setJNIVersion** is unknown or invalid.

+A **DTwainIncompatibleJNIException** is thrown if **setJNIVersion** is called with a JNI version that does not match the bit-ness of the JVM being run.
+For example, if the application is running the 64-bit JVM, and either **JNIVersion.JNI_32** or **JNIVersion.JNI_32U** is used in setJNIVersion, the **DTwainIncompatibleJNIException** is thrown.
+The bit-ness of the JVM being run for the application must match one of the JNI types.

 Given this, the application is free to use whatever means it deems appropriate if it requires the JNI version to be set at run time.
 For example, an application may want to use a resource file or property file to retrieve the JNI version, or in another scenario, the Java application may want to take a command-line argument, denoting the JNI version to use, and use it in the call to **DTwainGlobalOptions**.